seabird-irc/proto/README.md

 3. This setup allows for testing plugin instances against the production version of the `core`.

 ## Isn't this a bad idea?
-I mean, this is just an IRC bot.
+I mean, this is just a chat bot.

 Yes, for the following reasons:

 1. This setup is more complicated in code than the existing system of one-thread-per-plugin.
 The setup forces us to think about failure scenarios that aren’t present in a single-process architecture.
 We also need to expose a more fully featured API from `core` in order to properly support tracking useful information.

 2. This setup is more complicated to run than the existing system.
 We need to make sure to have a good README and wikis as necessary to set this up properly.
 Perhaps we should also have Dockerfiles and/or setup scripts.

-3. The database connection cannot easily be shared Because of this, each plugin will need to maintain their own connection to the database if they need it.
+3. The database connection cannot easily be shared.
+Because of this, each plugin will need to maintain their own connection to the database if they need it.

 ## Client connection information